anapmelo/anapmelo.github.io/_pages/publications.md

 <a href="https://press.uchicago.edu/ucp/books/book/chicago/E/bo123177052.html"> Academic Engagement, Commercialization, and Scholarship: Empirical Evidence from Agricultural and Life Scientists at US Land Grant Universities </a>  (2021), with Bradford L. Barham and Jeremy Foltz.
 NBER Chapters, in: Economics of Research and Innovation in Agriculture, National Bureau of Economic Research, Inc.
 <a href="https://www.nber.org/papers/w26688"> NBER Working Paper</a> (2020)

+_Policy Briefs_

+<a href="https://t20brasil.org/en/pbs?nucleo_id=1/"> Reducing Ethnic and Racial Inequalities in Education </a> (2024), with Michael França, Mariana Andrade, and Filipi Nascimento. _T20 Policy Brief_, Task Force 01: Fighting Inequalities, Poverty, and Hunger.

 ---

 ## Selected working papers